-No, agencies must be vetted by the Seattle University Field Education Program and agree to the educational goals, outcomes and field policies of the Field Education Program.
-The Field Education Director will work with you to find a placement that matches your goals.
+No, agencies must be approved by the Seattle University Field Education Program and agree to the educational goals, outcomes and field policies of the Field Education Program.
+The Field Education Director will work with you to find a placement that best supports your educational goals.

-It is preferable that students experience different agencies and populations during their social work education.
-In some cases, however, it is possible to have a placement at a current work site.
+Practicum is an essential part of your MSW education, and students are expected to learn from different agencies and populations during their social work education.
+In some specific cases, however, it may be possible to have a placement at a current work site.
 Requests of this nature should be directed to the Field Director for further discussion.

-Yes, you will complete a criminal history background check along with your application to the program.
-Additionally, some agencies may require the student to complete the agency’s own background check or drug screening.
-Having a criminal history may not keep you from being placed.
-Disclosure to the Field Director can help in the placement process.
+Yes, after admission you will complete a criminal history background check along with your field practicum application.
+Additionally, some agencies may require the student to complete the agency's own background check and/or drug screening.

 Advanced Standing Program total tutiion: $27,885 (39 credits)